salmon85/imap-eml-python/README.md

 This project provides tools to clone email from one IMAP server to another using Python.
 It includes a command-line script (`imapclone.py`) and an optional graphical user interface (`imapclone-gui.py`).

+Note: This doesn't work for any email systems that use oauth (gmail.com / outlook.com / live.com).
+This tool was meant for people whom aren't clued up with transferring the emails.
+If you're savvy enough to set up oauth, you're going to be savvy enough to transfer these without this tool.
+Workarounds:
+Gmail: Use the add another email account feature. https://support.google.com/mail/answer/21289?hl=en-EN Outlook.com: They expect you to export the emails as .eml and then re-upload them to their server via settings > files > import

+todo: option in the tool to download rather than clone via imap
 ---

 ## 📨 imapclone.py